 Citadel of Ankhara

-The Ankara Citadel (Ankara Kelesi) is rumoured to have been built by King Midas (he of the golden touch).
+The Ankara Citadel (Ankara Kelesi) is rumored to have been built by King Midas.
 Whatever the truth of its foundations, the citadel has been a safe haven and refuge for many people over the centuries and has been built and re-built many times over.
 Today this large fortification is a big draw for tourists looking to get a glimpse of one of the oldest residential areas of Ankara.
 Explore the wood and mud-brick restaurants and gift shops and bag yourself some traditional Turkish handicrafts and a tasty lunch.

 Head back towards Gençlik Park and get ready for some fun at the Luna Park amusements.
 Once you tire of the roller coasters there's plenty to see and do in the park.
 There are two miniature trains, which are great for families to tour the park, plenty of grass for an evening picnic and even an open-air theater.
 But the big attraction and the reason we recommend you visit this park at the end of your day is the evening light and water show that takes place in the main pond.
 This dancing water show with lasers and video effects is the perfect end to your day in Ankara.